cansayin/MongoDB-ToolKit/README.md

 ## bt-mongodb-sharded-size-printer & bt-mongodb-replciated-size-printer

-This script allows you to check total Disk and Document sizes on both Sharded & Replicated clusters.
+This script allows you to check total Disk, Document, Storage and Index sizes on both Sharded & Replicated clusters.

 ### Usage
 ```